-I talk about gratitude at home and I’ve brought it into my classroom.
-At the end of every class, I now give my college students a different gratitude prompt and we spend time talking about the many reasons they have to be more grateful.
+At the end of every class teach, I give my college students a different gratitude prompt and we spend time talking about the many reasons they have to be more thankful.

 One of the biggest benefits of gratitude is happiness.
 A study by Robert Emmons and Michael McCullough in the Journal of Personality and Social Psychology found that people who practice gratitude tend to be 25% happier!